Malaysia, Reviews, Singapore, Singapore Weekends

 How to book cross-border taxi

-In my opinion, as a Singapore resident the easiest option is to book a Singapore taxi via Grab and go to Larkin Sentral terminal.
-Then I book my own transportation (via Grab again) from Larkin Sentral to get me to where I want to go in Malaysia.
+In my opinion, as a Singapore resident, the easiest option is to book a Singapore cross-border taxi via Grab to one of the four designated points.
+Then, you can book your own transportation from Larkin Sentral to get you where you want to go.

-As I mentioned before, if your destination is within 35km off Larkin Sentral, you can just book directly to the destination on the Grab app.
-For example, if you’re going to Legoland, which is only 15km from Larkin Sentral, you can be dropped off straight at Legoland.
-But if you’re going to Desaru, which is about 75km from Larkin Sentral, then you’ll need to make a stop at one of the drop off point, and then continue with another transportation to Desaru.
+For example, if you’re going to Legoland, which is only 15km from Larkin Sentral, you can be picked up from your home in Singapore and dropped off straight at Legoland.
+But if you’re going to Desaru, which is about 75km from Larkin Sentral, then you’ll need to make a stop at one of the designated drop off points, and then continue with another transportation to Desaru.

-Going back, the same rules apply – wherever you are in Malaysia, you want to get to one of the four designated pick up point and take an SG taxi.
+Going back, the same rules apply – wherever you are in Malaysia, you want to get to one of the four designated pick up point and take an SG cross-border taxi.
 Unless, again, you’re within 35km off Larkin Sentral, then you can be picked up directly wherever you are.
 The taxi will then be able to drop you off anywhere in Singapore.

 How much does a cross-border taxi cost?